Praxiteles: Aphrodite of Cnidus

 Aphrodite of Cnidus was Praxiteles's most famous statue.
-It was the first time that a full-scale female figure was portrayed nude.
+It was the first time in Greek art that a full-scale female figure was portrayed nude.
 It was bought by the people of Cnidus, and according to Pliny valued so highly by them that they refused to sell it to King Nicomedes in exchange for discharging the city's enormous debt.
 Many copies survive, the Colonna Venus in the Vatican Museums often having been considered the most faithful to the original.

 Its renown was such, that it was immortalised in a lyric epigram: